 In the Bible it is far easier to find passages that support giving to widows, orphans, the sick, and the poor and needy, than it is to hire a music/worship leader; or a children's ministry director.
 These are careers within church "culture".
 The church lingo and overall vernacular will sound good and right, but the actions, money trail, and fruit of the Spirit (or lack thereof) will often tell a different story.

 God does not need anyone or anything to save someone.
 He does not need certain preachers or authors.
 He does not need extremely talented, funny, or popular Christians to accomplish His will.
 He does not need buildings to reveal himself to someone.
-Who do we think we are, that we deserve or are owed money for our service to God!?
+Who do we think we are, that we deserve orare owed money for our service to God!?
 Do we not, even in a small way, grasp what He did for us?!

 I get too emotionally charged when I get into this topic so I will end it there before I write something I will regret.

+When it comes to preachers, the criteria is clear.
+Is Biblical knowledge and training necessary to teach a church body?
+It is absolutely critical!
 But I know multiple men of God who have a very strong desire to fly planes for missions work, third world medical help, preach, teach or serve God in a certain way who qualify by Biblical standards to do so, but have been denied the opportunity because they lack a piece of paper from a seminary.
 This has to change.
+God does not need anyone to accomplish his will on this planet, but He will hold everyone accountable for what we have done, or haven't done...

+I will say it again, we humans crave someone or something to worship.
+A tangible object to devote all our attention to.
+Key word there; TANGIBLE.
+Do you want to know what you worship?
+Whatever it is you think about most.
+Whatever it is you are most afraid of losing.
 There was a time when Israel was a fully theocratic nation; answering only to God through prophets and judges.
 But the Israelites wanted to be like the other nations around them; have a system just like everyone else.

-• "'Now appoint for us a king to judge us like all the nations.'
+"'Now appoint for us a king to judge us like all the nations.'
 But he thing displeased Samuel when they said, 'Give us a king to judge us.'
 And Samuel prayed to the Lord, And the Lord said, 'Obey the voice of the people in all that they say to you, for they have not rejected you, but they have rejected me from being king over them.'"
 Even though Samuel then went on to explain all the negative outcomes this would cause for the people, they wouldn't listen, "But the people refused to obey the voice of Samuel.
 And the said, 'No!
 But there shall be a king over us, that we may be like the nations, and that our king may judge us and go out before us and fight our battles.'"
 (1 Samuel 8)

 It really boils down to idol worship.
 Just like the Israelites when they made a golden calf (Ex.
 32) to worship when Moses was gone for too long.
 Unhealthy prestige, honour, and attention masked by Christian-ese language, given where it doesn't belong.